 The hardest thing to do when taking skeletal notes is to avoid recreating the structure of the original source.
 Everyone has the tendency to write down information in their notes in the order they encounter it.
 Then, when writing up your own essay, it becomes very easy to just re-write the information in your notes in the same order.
 Even if you’ve taken pains to put all the information in your own words, you have still recreated the structure of the original and you lay yourself open to charges of plagiarism.

 When taking skeletal notes, try to get out of the habit of writing down on the page and putting your notes in the same order in which you encounter them.
 You can try dividing your paper into different sections and randomly choosing a different section on a completely different part of your page every time you write something new down.
 You can try rotating your paper in different random directions every time you have something new to write down.
-Just make an effort to scramble the order of the information so that when you write up your notes you are forced to come up with a new order and structure that doesn't plagiarise the original's.
+Just make an effort to scramble the order of the information so that when you write up your notes you are forced to come up with a new order and structure that doesn’t plagiarize the original’s.

 5. Other plagiarism resources.